OpenRIAServices/OpenRiaServices/src/OpenRiaServices.Server.EntityFrameworkCore/Framework/README.md

     [Query]
     IQueryable<MyEntity> GetMyEntities()
         => DbContext.MyEntities.OrderBy(x => x.Id); // Sort by id to get stable Skip/Take if client does paging

-    [Query]
-    async Task<MyEntity> GetMyEntityById(int id) // CancellationToken can be added as parameter instead for easier testing => await DbContext.MyEntities.FindAsync(x.Id, ServiceContext.CancellationToken);
 }
 ```
-4. Ensure that `MyDomainService` is mapped, (See [`OpenRiaServices.Hosting.AspNetCore` readme](https://www.nuget.org/packages/OpenRiaServices.Hosting.AspNetCore))
+4. Ensure that `MyDomainService` is mapped, (See [Setup instructions in OpenRiaServices.Hosting.AspNetCore readme](https://www.nuget.org/packages/OpenRiaServices.Hosting.AspNetCore))

 ## Owned Entities

 * *one-to-one* relations using Owned Entities are fully supported
-   * Any ef core configuration/metadata applied to the owned entity (such as Required, MaxLength etc) are part of generated client Code
+   * Any EF Core configuration/metadata applied to the owned entity (such as Required, MaxLength etc) are part of generated client Code
 * *one-to-many* relations might work, but it has not been verified at the moment

 ### Owned Entities without explicit key